 This is the question you’re probably most concerned with—and it’s difficult to determine what the value of a logo should be.
 Marketing and design costs can potentially run quite high, and as such this is often an area where savvy business owners try to cut corners or do it themselves.
 In some cases this can be successfully done—but don’t let a logo’s deceptively simple nature fool you: there’s a lot of thought and care that goes into crafting a good one.
 Don’t expect the world’s greatest logo for just a few bucks.
 But you can also breathe easy knowing that there’s a logo budget available for pretty much anyone.

-All in all, the average price to pay for a good logo is anywhere from $200-1000.
+All in all, the average price to pay for getting a good logo made is anywhere from $200-1000.

 Any less than that and you may risk ending up with something that does more harm than good for your brand.
 Any more than that and you could quite honestly be overspending if you’re just a small business.

-How Much Time Does it Take to Make?
+How Much Time Does it Take to Get a Logo Made?

 There are plenty of designers out there—particularly on Fiverr—who promise they can crank out a finished logo for you in under 24 hours.
 While this isn’t necessarily impossible, it should probably raise a red flag for you.
 What level of quality can you expect from such a fast turnaround?
 Logo design is not something that can be churned out within minutes.
 A designer must research and understand your business.
 They need to familiarize themselves with your market.
 They must come to an educated decision on what colors, symbols and fonts will best evoke the essence of your brand.
 This is no small feat.